gavinspytek/AutoAdvisor/README.md

 7. On the XAMPP Control Panel, click Explorer.
 8. Find the phpMyAdmin folder, open it.
 9. Locate the file config.inc.php.
 It may also be called config.inc.
 Open this file.
-10. Add line 11 in the "Authentication type and info" section near the beginning, which is located near the beginning.
+10. Add line 11 in the "Authentication type and info" section near the beginning.
 11. $cfg['Servers'][$i]['port'] = 4000;
 12. Save the file and return to the XAMPP Control Panel